browserengineering/book/book/scheduling.md

 you'll always set it to `True`.
 (When the thread is waiting, it's said to be *blocked*.)]

 The `Condition` class is actually a [`Lock`][lock-class], plus functionality to be able to *wait* until a state condition occurs.
-The way it works is that, if you have no more work to do right now, acquire `condition` and then call `wait`.
+If you have no more work to do right now, acquire `condition` and then call `wait`.
 This will cause the thread to stop at that line of code.
 When more work comes in to do, such as in `schedule_task`, a call to `notify_all` will wake up the thread that called `wait`.

 It's important to call `wait` at the end of the `run` loop if there is nothing left to do.
 Otherwise that thread will tend to use up a lot of the CPU,